La-renc/DayTradingAI/README.md

 ![test_0711_0731](https://user-images.githubusercontent.com/125923909/222569019-6d0fb891-e806-4b91-a55f-71aa97c45fa7.jpg)

 If we focus on the results of the test data, it shows that the Positive prediction accuracy (that is, when the algorithm predicts it is going to win and it actually wins) is only around 33~50%.
 The number is not very high, but is higher comparing to the prior winning probability (that is, we enter in a trade whenever the criteria are met, without going through AI).
 Also, if we look at the risks (that is the maximum loss throughout the trading period), they are lower when using AI.
-However, the profits made at the end are also lower when using AI.
+However, the profits made at the end are also lowered when using AI.

 ## Data sources and AI methods